Pambiche Cocina and Repostería Cubana: Reception

 Pambiche has received a generally positive reception.
 It was awarded "Chef's Choice" for the best Latin American restaurant by The Portland Mercury and named "Restaurant of the Year" by Willamette Week.
 The Portland Mercury also said Pambiche was "good, fun, and justifiably popular" and recommended the desserts.
 Lonely Planet described the restaurant as "Portland's best Cuban food, with a trendy and riotously colorful atmosphere", while The New York Times noted, "Locals know that you can drive by Pambiche any night of the week and find it packed".

 Thrillist included it in their list of "The 12 Best Portland Brunch Spots...
 Without Lines" in 2014.
 Travel Portland called Pambiche "can't-miss Cuban cuisine" that emphasizes healthy, natural foods and "feels like it's straight out of grandma's kitchen".
+Rebecca Roland included the flan in Eater Portland's 2025 overview of the city's eleven best restaurants for desserts.